-PPC Management: 10 Tips to a Better Landing Page
+10 PPC Management Tips for a Better Landing Page

 Let’s talk landing pages.
 Landing pages are the first impression potential clients and customers get of a business when they click through from paid media / PPC search engine results.
 Given it’s the introduction of your brand to new customers, and you only have one chance at a first impression, you better make your landing page one heck of an experience.

-Sometimes small changes can make the biggest impact on your conversion rates.
-So to help you deliver the best first impression to your new customers and clients, we’re offering up 10 tips to help you develop better landing pages.
+Sometimes small changes can make the most significant impact on your conversion rates.
+So to help you deliver the best first impression to your new customers and clients, we’re offering ten tips to help you develop better landing pages.

 2. Easy to read/pleasant to look at – What does your landing page look like to a new visitor?
 It is best to keep things simple and uncluttered.
 Make the content easy to read.
 Put your call to action above the fold.
-Make sure any images that are used are pleasant to look at and add to the copy.
-Also be sure that your landing page copy matches that of your marketing.
+Make sure any used images are pleasant to look at and add to the copy.
+Also, be sure that your landing page copy matches that of your marketing.
 Do not confuse visitors to your landing page.
-For instance, if your paid media headline is “Expert Carpet Cleaning Services in Dallas,” and the content on the page mentions nothing of carpet cleaning or Dallas, you’re going to lose the potential customer.
+For instance, if your paid media headline is “Expert Carpet Cleaning Services in Dallas,” and the content on the page mentions nothing of carpet cleaning or Dallas, you’ll lose the potential customer.

 3. Great Headline – When your client clicks through to your landing page, you are there to solve their problem.
 They need YOU to make their life BETTER!
 Tell them how YOU are their saving grace right away without any questions.